Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-As you can see, with this process, the youngest a driver can be in order to be fully licensed is 17.
+As you can see, with this process, teen drivers and texting laws are taken into account, and the youngest driver who can be fully licensed is 17.

 Some states maintain different license renewal rules for older drivers, and Colorado is no exception.